Posted on September 17, 2020

 CREDO Tip: Incredible voter resources from the ACLU

 Next Tuesday is National Voter Registration Day, and we’re working hard to ensure our members are registered to vote and that everyone can participate in the most important election in generations.
 We’re building voter resources and guides to help you vote, while funding great progressive groups working to defend our voting rights.

 One of our incredible allies in this fight is the American Civil Liberties Union, who are experts on voting laws and protecting our rights at the ballot box.
-Over the years, thanks to our members, CREDO has donated nearly $1.4 million to the ACLU, and the group is up for a share of $150,000 in donations this September.
+Over the years, thanks to our members, CREDO has donated nearly $1.4 million to the ACLU, and the group is up for a share of our monthly donation this September.

 This year, the ACLU has developed comprehensive voter resources to help you and others vote safely and navigate the troubles you might face during this unprecedented election.
 We’ve compiled some of these resources in a quick blog post so you know your voting rights and learn how to register, get your ballot, and vote safely by mail or in person.